deusop-official/deusop-core/README.md

 # duesop-core
-DeusOp Core is a next-generation self-hosted platform that unifies the installation, orchestration, and management of DeusOp Open Source apps — all from a simple, intuitive web interface.
+DeusOp Core is a Frappe app that customizes and extends Frappe to add DeusOp-specific features.